djones6/Swift-Bench/README.md

 ###Regenerating the output from a previous compare

 As a convenience, to regenerate the output from a previous compare, use:
-`./recompare.sh <date>` where `<date>` is one of the subdirectories under `compares`.
+`./recompare.sh <date>` where `<date>` is a directory containing the original output (eg. `compares/<date>`).

 Recompare will automatically determine which applications you compared.
 However, if you set any environment variables for your original compare (such as changing the number of iterations), you must set them to the same values when running recompare.
+This is useful if you want to fix or workaround a problem with one of the original post-processing scripts.

 ##Workload driver